-- Another option is to apply for the 2015 initiative with a current passport, but enter Canada on a new, renewed passport.
+- Another option is to apply for the 2016 initiative with a current passport, but enter Canada on a new, renewed passport.
 When entering Canada, you must notify the border service officer of this change so that a work permit may be issued in accordance with your new passport information.
 We recommend that you bring a photocopy of previous passport along with your current valid passport for presentation at the port of entry.

 If you have LMIA acceptance, it will be approved and you can continue to stay in Canada on the conditions of the new work permit.
 If there is no LMIA on file, the application will be refused quickly and you will have to change status to remain as a visitor until the LMIA is issued and a new work permit can be applied for.

 Q: Do I need travel insurance for a second participation on IEC?

-A: Yes.
 You must have travel insurance for the second year of the IEC.
 Provincial health cover (e.g. MSP in British Columbia or OHIP in Ontario) is not accepted as it does not cover repatriation costs (i.e. costs incurred to fly you home in event of serious illness or death).

 Q: What address should I use for my “mailing address” and “residential address” on my IEC application form?

 For example, if you are currently in Canada participating in the IEC and are submitting a new application, it is recommended you insert your Canadian residential address on the application form in this field.

 Q: How do I apply for the second year IEC working holiday visa in Canada when I’m already in Canada?

 The one change is that your mailing address will be your Canadian address.
 For UK applicants, it is treated as an application from your home country because the applicant is deemed to be “habitually resident” in their home country if they have been living outside of the country for less than 18 months in the past three years.

 Q: Do you need to get a police cert from Canada if living here for the past 12 months?

 A minority of applicants will be asked for one.
 Some local police stations will issue them, but to guarantee that you obtain the correct certificate from the federal police you should apply to the RCMP.
-This will require fingerprinting, which is done with a private company.
-L1 Identity Solutions has a track record of successfully taking electronic fingerprints and sending them to the RCMP.
-Here is a list of their locations throughout Canada.
+This will require fingerprinting, which you can get done by following this advice.

 Q: I have my POE letter and flight booked.
 What do I need on entering Canada?